myzhan/boomer/README.md

 Boomer use [gomq](https://github.com/zeromq/gomq) by default, which is a pure Go implementation of the ZeroMQ protocol.

-Becase of the instability of gomq, you can switch to [goczmq](https://github.com/zeromq/goczmq).
+Because of the instability of gomq, you can switch to [goczmq](https://github.com/zeromq/goczmq).

 ```bash
 # use gomq